SteFly Canopy Flasher

 • SteFly Canopy Flasher with green LEDs and black aluminum / SLS-printed housing

-• Control box for automatic flash activation in flight and increase of flash intensity according to FLARM® collision warning data; with integrated USB charger 5 V / 2 A for mobile devices, Bluetooth® (can send FLARM® and position data to a mobile device) and WLAN (for updates)
+• Control Box for automatic on/off switching of the flasher when airborne and increasing of the flash intensity according to FLARM® collision warning data (not included in the scope of delivery of Canopy Flasher Essential!); with integrated USB charger 5 V / 2 A for mobile devices, Bluetooth® (can send FLARM® and position data to a mobile device) and WLAN (for updates)

 • On/off switch with integrated 4 A fuse and labeling panel